JuliusNixi/CROSS/CROSS/src/CROSS/API/README.md

 In this way i can use arbitrary Java objects and decide what exponse and in which format through the API.

 So these classes are interfaces between Java objects to create the JSON strings to be used for requests/responses by using the Google gson lib.

+The responses are from the server.
+The requests are from the client.